PoCInnovation/Workshops/software/25.Flutter/README.md

 - [For loop](https://stackoverflow.com/questions/56947046/flutter-for-loop-to-generate-list-of-widgets)

-:warning: If the list can't be display to the entire screen (it will happen), you might wrap your list with [SingleChildScrollView](https://api.flutter.dev/flutter/widgets/SingleChildScrollView-class.html), to make your screen scrollable.
+⚠️ If the list can't be display to the entire screen (it will happen), you might wrap your list with [SingleChildScrollView](https://api.flutter.dev/flutter/widgets/SingleChildScrollView-class.html), to make your screen scrollable.

 ## Step 3 - Models